 - Once the vehicle is on the scale, press the TEMPORARY ID softkey (see Figure 2-7).
-An automatic ID number between 001 and 999 displays, which can be used as the temporary ID.
+If enabled in the Temporary ID setup, an automatic ID number between 001 and 999 displays, which can be used as the Temporary ID.
+(See Chapter 3.0, Configuration, Application, Vehicle Weighing, Database for information about enabling the automatic ID numbering in the Temporary ID Table.)
 To use the automatic number as the ID, press ENTER.
 To enter more detailed information: - A. Enter the ID information at the temporary ID prompt that displays with a cursor in the ID field.
 The softkeys and application keys become alpha keys (see Figure 2-5). - B. Use the alpha keys and the numeric keypad to enter the vehicle ID.
 Press the ENTER key to complete the entry. - C. If the vehicle ID is found in the Temporary ID Table, the terminal uses the stored data and continues with the outbound process.
 To continue the transaction, see Outbound Process.